Walt Whitman: Health decline and death

 As the end of 1891 approached, he prepared a final edition of Leaves of Grass, a version that has been nicknamed the "Deathbed Edition".
 He wrote, "L. of G. at last complete—after 33 y'rs of hackling at it, all times & moods of my life, fair weather & foul, all parts of the land, and peace & war, young & old."
 Preparing for death, Whitman commissioned a granite mausoleum shaped like a house for $4,000 and visited it often during construction.
 In the last week of his life, he was too weak to lift a knife or fork and wrote: "I suffer all the time: I have no relief, no escape: it is monotony—monotony—monotony—in pain."

 Walt Whitman died on March 26, 1892, at his home in Camden, New Jersey at the age of 72.
 An autopsy revealed his lungs had diminished to one-eighth their normal breathing capacity, a result of bronchial pneumonia, and that an egg-sized abscess on his chest had eroded one of his ribs.
 The cause of death was officially listed as "pleurisy of the left side, consumption of the right lung, general miliary tuberculosis and parenchymatous nephritis".
 A public viewing of his body was held at his Camden home; more than 1,000 people visited in three hours.
 Whitman's oak coffin was barely visible because of all the flowers and wreaths left for him.
 Four days after his death, he was buried in his tomb at Harleigh Cemetery in Camden.
 Another public ceremony was held at the cemetery, with friends giving speeches, live music, and refreshments.
 Whitman's friend, the orator Robert Ingersoll, delivered the eulogy.
 Later, the remains of Whitman's parents and two of his brothers and their families were moved to the mausoleum.
+His brain was donated to the American Anthropometric Society in Philadelphia, but it was accidentally destroyed.